crawlem/balloons-inc/src/partials/strapline-workshops.html.md

-**The only thing more exciting than receiving a balloon creation is making your own.
-The balloon twisting workshop is a huge amount of fun for young and old.**
+**Whether you’re after a unique team building activity or just want to learn a new skill, the balloon twisting workshop is a huge amount of fun for young and old.**